wgxcodersdc/organization/learning-resources/front-end-hack-nights/first_timers_guide.md

        <title>My first html page</title>
       </head>
 	  <body>
-	   <h1> Hello World!! </h1>
+	   <h1>Hello World!!</h1>
-	   <p> This isn't just any page, this is my begining. </p>
+	   <p>This isn't just any page, this is my beginning.</p>
 	  </body>
 	</html>
 	```

-5. Now its time to open this page in a browser!
-Locate your hello.html file, double clicking the file or uisng the open-with option into a web browser will open it for us to review.
-This is how it looks in the text editor that I am using,
+5. Now it's time to open this page in a browser!
+Locate your hello.html file and double click on it to open it.
+You can also use the file open or open with option in your browser menu.
+This is how my HTML document looks in my text editor:

 ![HTML-2](https://raw.githubusercontent.com/nupurkapoor/WWCDC-FEHN-FTGuide/master/assets/images/HTML-2.png)

-And this is how it looked when I accessed the page in Chrome:
+And this is how it looks when I access the page in Chrome:

 ![HTML-3](https://raw.githubusercontent.com/nupurkapoor/WWCDC-FEHN-FTGuide/master/assets/images/HTML-3.png)

 Voila!
-You just created you first HTML page.
-Congratulation.
-Now lets take a look at CSS.
+You just created your first HTML page.
+Congratulations!
+Now let's take a look at CSS.

 ##### Common CSS Terms

 ###### Selectors

-`Selectors` are one of the most vital aspects of CSS as they are used to "select" elements on an HTML page, so that they can be styled.
-Selectors can be a combination of different qualifiers to select unique elements or a single qualifier to select multiple elements.
+`Selectors` select elements on an HTML page so that they can be styled.
+Selectors can select a single or multiple elements.

-Before we start looking into different types of selectors, a quick intro to the syntax of a CSS file.
-CSS syntax is different from the HTML, but its really simple to pick up!
+Before we start looking into different types of selectors, let's look at CSS syntax.
+Though it's different from HTML, it's really simple to pick up!
 The general format looks like this:

 ```
 selector {